 Tie

-As previously mentioned, all four of these pedals feature Bluetooth SMART.
+As previously mentioned, all five of these pedals feature ANT + and Bluetooth SMART.
 Therefore the manufacturers also offer free apps you can download and use.
 While these power meter apps have their slight differences, they all allow you to do things such as perform manual calibrations, update firmware and set your crank arm lengths.
 Some also display battery levels and will record ride data.
-We will note however that they are all available for both iOS and Andriod, with the exception of the PowerTap app, which is currently only available for iOS.
+All of the apps are available for both iOS and Android.

-The Garmin Vector 3 provides access to Garmin’s Cycling Dynamics.
+The Garmin Rally power meter pedals provide access to Garmin’s Cycling Dynamics.
 Cycling Dynamics provides real-time feedback on your position and pedal form.
 Specifically, it shows seated/standing position, Power Phase and Platform Center Offset.
 Please note you need a Garmin head unit to access this data.

-In addition, Favero has its IAV Cycling Dynamics.
+Favero also has its IAV Cycling Dynamics.
 With this functionality, you are able to see Power Phase and Rider Position.
-So you get access to basically the same data that the Vector provides less the Platform Center Offset.
+So you get access to basically the same data that the Rally provides less the Platform Center Offset.
 Also, like Garmin’s Cycling Dynamics, Favero’s Cycling Dynamics is only accessible when your Favero pedals are paired via ANT+ to a Garmin head unit.
 Compatible Garmin Edge bike computers include the 1040, 1030, 830, 820, 530 and 520 Plus.

 Q-Ring Compatible

 Q-Rings or other non-round rings can cause your power numbers to be slightly inflated.
 Most studies show an impact of 1% to 4%.
 This is because oval rings change the velocity of your pedal stroke within each pedal revolution.
-Some power meters account for this, however most do not.
-When it comes to pedals, the Favero Assioma and PowerTap P2s do – the Vector and EXAKT do not.
-So if you use or are looking to use an oval ring with your power meter, we would recommend either the Assioma or PowerTap P2.
+Some power meters account for this, but some do not.
+When it comes to pedals, the Favero Assioma, LOOK Keo Blade and Wahoo POWRLINK Zero do while the Garmin Rally and X-Power do not.
+So if you use or are looking to use an oval ring with your power meter, we would recommend one of the three previously listed.

 Active Temperature Compensation